 Under the DTC Rules, including Rule 9(B) (Transactions in Eligible Securities), a transfer free of payment is effective when the transferred securities have been debited from the account of the delivering Participant and credited to the account of the receiving Participant.
-Free transfers may occur at any time during the settlement day and, accordingly, may settle intraday.57 settlement has occurred.
+Free transfers may occur at any time during the settlement day and, accordingly, may settle intraday.

+For DVP transactions, the DTC Rules, including Rule 9(B) (Transactions in Eligible Securities), provide that settlement of a delivery or pledge versus payment is final, at the latest, when end-of-day system-wide net settlement has occurred.
 No reversals of transfers or payments are permitted after the end-of-day completion of settlement.

-For DVP transactions, the DTC Rules, including Rule 9(B) (Transactions in Eligible Securities), provide that settlement of a delivery or pledge versus payment is final, at the latest, when end-of-day system-wide net

-57 This is the general rule for free deliveries at DTC.
+&lt;sup>57 This is the general rule for free deliveries at DTC.
 As noted in the General Background section and further described in Principle 20 (FMI links), CNS deliveries are settled free of payment at DTC.
 However, deliveries from NSCC to a receiving Common Member are not final until the effective time, under the NSCC rules and procedures, as provided in DTC Rule 6 (Services).